oracle/solaris-ips/doc/guide-metadata-conventions.rst

 Attributes and tags common to all packages
 ``````````````````````````````````````````

-    The "pkg" attribute is to be used for attributes common to all
+    Attributes and tags starting with "pkg." or "info." are for attributes
-    packages, regardless of which particular OS platforms that a specific
+    common to all packages, regardless of which particular OS platforms that
-    package may target.
+    a specific package may target.   "pkg" attributes are used by the
+    packaging system itself, while "info" attributes are purely informational,
+    possibly for use by other software.

 Common attributes
 ^^^^^^^^^^^^^^^^^

-    pkg.name
+    pkg.summary
        A short, descriptive name for the package.
-In accordance with
-       2.1 above, pkg.name:fr would be the descriptive name in French.
+       pkg.summary:fr would be the descriptive name in French.
        Exact numerical version strings are discouraged in the
        descriptive name.